 Year Created: 2011

-The Abex Corporation began in 1928 as the American Brake Shoe and Foundry.
-The Virginia-based company produced brakes and wheels for railroad cars.
-They also produced hydraulic systems for airplanes and ships, brake linings for cars and other basic friction parts.
+The Abex Corporation began in 1928 as American Brake Shoe and Foundry, a Virginia-based company that produced brakes and wheels for railroad cars.
+With the rise of the automobile and airplane industries, the business expanded into the production of hydraulic systems for airplanes and ships, brake linings for cars and other basic friction parts.

 Gain access to trust funds, grants and other forms of compensation for you or your loved ones.

-Most of Abex Corporation’s employees performed metalworking duties.
-Because they came into frequent contact with raw asbestos (both in their products and the company equipment), these workers have an elevated risk of developing mesothelioma and other asbestos-related diseases.
+Many of Abex’s employees were metalworkers, and many construction workers used the corporation’s products.
+Because they came into frequent contact with asbestos in Abex’s products and manufacturing equipment, these workers have an elevated risk of developing mesothelioma and other asbestos-related diseases.
+In addition, railroad and automobile mechanics often inhaled asbestos dust when installing or servicing Abex brake pads.

 View our resources for patients and familiesGet Help Today